Towns and villages

 It’s a beautiful market town with many historic buildings and independent retailers.

-These days it is probably most famous for the Shrovetide football that takes place all across the town on Shrove Tuesday and Ash Wednesday each year.
+These days it is famous for the Shrovetide football that takes place all across the town on Shrove Tuesday and Ash Wednesday each year.

 The Tissington Trail starts in Ashbourne and goes (nearly) all the way to Buxton.